You’re out of free articles.

 Sign up to receive Heatmap AM in your inbox every morning:

 Back in February, I told you the cautionary tale of Boston Metal.
 The Massachusetts-based green steel startup faced an unexpected equipment accident at its plant in Brazil, making it impossible to meet a key development milestone needed to unlock another tranche of funding from its financiers.
 As a result, the company had to lay off much of its workforce.
 Now it’s mounting a comeback.
 On Wednesday, the firm announced a new $75 million funding round to support the scaling of its operations worldwide.
 Combined with previous financing deals, the company has now raised a total of more than $500 million.
-The latest funding will allow Boston Metal to expand its business into metals such as niobium, tantalum, vanadium, and nickel — all of which the U.S. wants to secure more supplies of from domestic sources or allied countries.
+The latest funding will allow Boston Metal to expand its business producing metals such as niobium, tantalum, vanadium, and nickel — all of which the U.S. wants to secure more supplies of from domestic sources or allied countries.
 “This financing marks a pivotal step for Boston Metal,” Rick Cutright, a venture capitalist whose firm, Climate Investment, joined the latest round, said in a statement.
 “The company has built a new metallurgical platform and demonstrated its ability to produce high-quality metals from complex feedstocks; now the focus is commercial production.
 Critical metals are the right first market because the need is immediate.”

 Convective Capital is not your usual venture capital firm.
 The San Francisco-based company, which Heatmap’s Katie Brigham has written about repeatedly, formed around a parochial specialty with ubiquitous appeal to Californians: wildfire technology.
 The startups financed through its first fire-focused fund have so far attracted hundreds of millions of dollars in investment.
 Now Convective is launching a second fund.
 On Thursday morning, the firm announced $85 million for a fund focused on resiliency.
 In a blog post, Convective founder Bill Clerico said the company has already launched a media channel to tell stories about companies finding novel ways to shore up infrastructure against extreme weather disasters and assembled a network of more than 10,000 resiliency-focused professionals.
 “There’s $60 trillion of real estate that's at high risk from disaster,” Clerico told Katie in an interview yesterday.
 “While we spend as a nation a trillion dollars a year preparing to fight enemies overseas, we spend comparatively very little at home protecting our neighborhoods and cities.
 I think the silver lining in this is that it’s gotten so bad that I think the private markets can now take over.”